top of page

 • General consent forms

-When Notarization Is Optional but Still a Smart Idea
+When Notarization Is Optional (But Smart)

 • Could be disputed later